Overview

 Unquestionably among the most talented and accomplished restructuring advisors in the industry. - Chambers Global

-Described as a “phenomenal lawyer” who is “intellectually gifted” and “a great problem solver,” Anup has been selected by Chambers USA as one of America’s Leading Lawyers for Business in Bankruptcy/Restructuring every year for nearly two decades.
+Described as a “phenomenal lawyer” who is “intellectually gifted” and “a great problem solver,” Anup has been selected for the last 20 years by Chambers USA as one of America’s Leading Lawyers for Business in Bankruptcy/Restructuring.
 In recent editions, sources applauded Anup as “a really superb lawyer who is practical and creative.”
-Clients also noted his “brilliant legal insight” and his “incredibly strategic approach.”
+Clients also noted his “brilliant legal insight” and “incredibly strategic approach.”
 He is described as someone “with a global reach” and “absolute integrity” who is “not only a great lawyer, but a business strategist” and “great in a courtroom and the boardroom.”

 Anup is a fellow at the American College of Bankruptcy.
 He was recognized by The American Lawyer as a “Dealmaker of the Year" for his work leading a multi-disciplinary team in the global restructuring of Seadrill Ltd.

-Anup was among a group of four attorneys nationwide recognized as Law 360’s MVPs in the restructuring field.
-In addition, he has been included in the 2010–2023 editions of The Best Lawyers in America for Bankruptcy and Creditor-Debtor Rights / Insolvency and Reorganization Law.
+Early in his career, Anup was among a group of four attorneys nationwide recognized as Law 360’s MVPs in the restructuring field.
+In addition, he has been included in several editions of The Best Lawyers in America for Bankruptcy and Creditor-Debtor Rights / Insolvency and Reorganization Law.
 Anup has been distinguished by Turnarounds & Workouts as one of its “Outstanding Restructuring Lawyers.”
 Turnarounds & Workouts also previously named him an “Outstanding Young Restructuring Lawyer.”
+Recently, Anup was recognized by The Best Lawyers in America as a “Lawyer of the Year” for Litigation - Bankruptcy in its 2025 edition.

 Anup is a frequent author, panelist and lecturer on national and global restructuring matters, developments and trends.
 He has spoken at Northwestern University, Harvard University, University of Chicago and University of Pennsylvania.